termpaint/termpaint/doc/attributes.rst

 :c:func:`termpaint_attr_unset_style()` functions.
 These functions take one or more of the style macros combined with bitwise or (``|``).

-Attribute support varies with terminal implemation.
+Attribute support varies with terminal implementation.

 .. table:: Available styles
   :align: left